 Concrete, Brick, and Asphalt Heavy-debris Pricing

-Dense materials like concrete slab tear-out, brick demo, asphalt millings, and clean dirt need a different container.
-Our reinforced-steel **lowboy roll-offs** handle these loads up to 10,000 pounds in a single pull.
-The low 2-to-3-foot side walls let skid steers and wheelbarrows load over the rim without pushing past USDOT truck weight limits on Turlock routes.
+Dense materials need the right container.
+Our reinforced-steel lowboy roll-offs are spec'd for concrete slab tear-out, brick demo, asphalt millings, and clean dirt loads up to 10,000 pounds on a single pull.
+The low 2-to-3-foot side walls let skid steers and wheelbarrows load over the rim while keeping trucks under USDOT weight limits on Turlock routes.

-Heavy-debris jobs run on weight tickets from the scale house, not on the yard; the cleanest loads—with no mixed wood, drywall, or trash—earn the lowest per-ton rate.
-We size each container and dispatch the dumpster based on a call with the site super to manage your total tonnage.
+Heavy-debris jobs run on weight tickets from the scale house, not on the yard; the cleanest loads—meaning no mixed wood, drywall, or trash—earn the lowest per-ton rate.
+I size the container to match your needs and dispatch the dumpster after a quick call with the site super to verify site tonnage.

 Tonnage Limits and Weight Overage Policy